Dom-Tursini/Ghostlight/README.md

-# Ghostlight

-Open-source 3D scanning for the original Xbox Kinect, running on modern Nvidia GPUs and Windows.

 <p align="center">
   <img src="public/brand/logo.svg" alt="Ghostlight" width="520">
 </p>

+---

+Open-source 3D scanning for the original Xbox Kinect, running on modern Nvidia GPUs and Windows.

 Ghostlight is a GPU TSDF scanner built around the Kinect v1.
 It records the raw depth and colour frames, reconstructs them separately, provides a browser-based workflow for cleanup, and exports the result as a standard 3D mesh.